-This publication explains how to claim a deduction for your medical and dental expenses.
+This publication defines medical and dental care expenses.
 It contains an alphabetical list of items that you can or cannot include in figuring your deduction.
-It also explains how to treat insurance reimbursements and other reimbursements you may receive for medical care.
+It explains how to treat insurance reimbursements and other reimbursements you may receive for medical care.
+It also explains how to claim your medical and dental expense deduction.

-See How To Get More Information near the end of this publication for information about getting publications and forms.
+See How To Get Tax Help near the end of this publication for information about getting publications and forms.